-WA Police applies the manufacturers equipment speed tolerance to all enforcements.
+The WA Police Force apply the manufacturers equipment speed tolerance to all enforcements.
 This is to the benefit of the driver by reducing the detected speed by the amount allowed by the equipment specification.

 Tolerance is the difference between the speed detected by a speed camera and the speed at which police allege the driver was travelling.
 The difference always favours the driver and is applied to allow for drivers who inadvertently exceed the speed by a small amount for a short period and to cover any measurement variations.

 For example the Vitronic PS unit has a tolerance of +/- 1 km/h.
 This means a vehicle's speed detected as 60 km/h could be 61, 60 or 59 km/h.
-Therefore WA Police removes the 1 km/h from the detected speed in all instances to give the benefit to the driver.
+Therefore the WA Police Force remove the 1 km/h from the detected speed in all instances to give the benefit to the driver.